Call Now: (847) 915-6186

 People who have these conditions are unable to safely live on their own for a number of reasons.
 Symptoms vary by individual, but some of the more common ones include:

-Forgetfulness.
+- Forgetfulness.
 These conditions affect short term memory at first, which make daily tasks difficult and can lead to hazardous conditions.
 A patient may forget they’re cooking something on the stove and wander off, leaving the food to burn and start a fire.
 They may also forget to pay bills or eat regularly.

-Wandering.
+- Wandering.
 Everyone has seen news stories of Alzheimer’s patients who have wandered away, often with tragic results.
 They may be trying to reach some place that’s now hundreds of miles away, or doesn’t exist anymore, like an old home or restaurant.

-Agitation.
+- Agitation.
 Patients with these conditions, especially in the early stages, realize what is happening and feel understandably frustrated and upset.
 They may lash out physically or verbally, which is devastating to family members.

-Incontinence.
+- Incontinence.
 In the later stages of these diseases, patients lose control of their bladder and bowels.
 They have a great deal of trouble getting to the restroom in time and may not realize what happened.

-The caring assistants at Assisting Hands Home Care have all the necessary training to work with these situations calmly and compassionately.
+The caring assistants at Assisting Hands have all necessary training to work with these situations calmly and compassionately.
 We work to create a safe, structured environment for our clients so they feel secure, are less likely to wander, and are less likely to become agitated.
 We can also help with daily activities like bathing and dressing, as well as incontinence.

-Memory Care Services
+Dementia Care Services

 Our Alzheimer’s and dementia care services help improve our clients’ memories and allow them to develop personal relationships with their caregivers.
 These services include:

-Companionship and Conversation.
+- Companionship and Conversation.
 One of the first symptoms for patients with these conditions is problems with their short-term memory.
 Our caregivers learn about their clients’ backgrounds and interests so they can have meaningful conversations that will help build solid relationships, as well as trust.

-Memory Building Activities.
+- Memory Building Activities.
 Our aides will work with your loved one on memory building and physical activities that will stimulate their brains and may help slow the progression of their diseases.

-Personal Care Plans.
+- Personal Care Plans.
 We’ll work with you to create a personalize care plan that addresses all your loved one’s personal, physical, and mental needs and keep you informed of any changes in their condition.

-Dignified, Compassionate Care.
+- Dignified, Compassionate Care.
 All of our caregivers have received specialized training, so they can provide the care Alzheimer’s and dementia patients need and deserve.
 We treat all our clients with dignity and respect and work to help them feel safe and secure at all times.

 It’s difficult for family members to provide the level of care that dementia and Alzheimer’s patients need on a daily basis to keep them healthy, safe, and comfortable.
 The caregivers at Assisting Hands Home Care can provide clients in Des Plaines, IL with in home care and memory care services that allow them to stay in the comfort and privacy of their own homes, with the items and furnishings they remember.